Rishav-12/Alarm-Clock/README.md

 * Digital clock
 * Use the 'Alarm' button to set the time of the alarm
 * Everything works in 24-hour format
-* May be a little buggy at times when playing the alarm sound

-Pygame is used for compatibility on all platforms.
+Pygame is used for playing sound to keep it compatible across platforms.

 # Installation / Setting-up
 To make this work on Linux, I had to issue the following commands: